philonor/mailmason-wiki/Development.md

 ## Mustachio & Handlebars

 Postmark templates use [Mustachio](https://github.com/wildbit/mustachio), our lightweight yet powerful templating engine for C#.
-However, Mail Mason uses Handlebars for local development.
-Since Mail Mason ultimately generates Mustachio templates for Postmark, the chances are pretty good that you'll want to include some Mustachio variables in your templates.
-If you don't escape these variables, Mail Mason will treat them like Handlebars and attempt to parse them.
+However, MailMason uses Handlebars for local development.
+Since MailMason ultimately generates Mustachio templates for Postmark, the chances are pretty good that you'll want to include some Mustachio variables in your templates.
+If you don't escape these variables, MailMason will treat them like Handlebars and attempt to parse them.

 You can escape values in Handlebars like this: